SharkSnack/shiren-4/content/system/necklace-abilities.md

 ## Ability List

-There are a total of 29 abilities that Shiren can learn.<br/>Use a Calling Pot and lots of Expand Scrolls to quickly learn abilities from NPCs.
+There are a total of 29 abilities that Shiren can learn.<br/>Use a Calling Pot and lots of Pot God Scrolls to quickly learn abilities from NPCs.

 <table class="abilityTable">
   <tr>